Best Wireless Mice in India (2026)

 | Battery | 20% | Battery life, charging speed (for rechargeable), battery type, and real-world endurance |

-| Build | 15% | Construction materials, click mechanism quality, scroll wheel durability, connectivity reliability, and brand warranty |
+| Build | 20% | Construction materials, click mechanism quality, scroll wheel durability, connectivity reliability, brand warranty, and long-term track record |

-| Value | 15% | Price relative to features, sensor quality vs competitors, software ecosystem, and long-term reliability |
+| Value | 10% | Price relative to features, sensor quality vs competitors, software ecosystem, and long-term reliability |

 Complete your desk setup

-Best Mechanical Keyboards →→Frequently Asked Questions
+Best Gaming Keyboards →→Frequently Asked Questions

 2.4GHz dongle has lower latency (more responsive) and no pairing hassle — plug in and go.
 Bluetooth saves a USB port and works with devices that lack USB-A. Best option: a mouse with both (like the Pebble 2, Signature M650, or MX series) so you can use either depending on the device.